ojohnso3/food-coma-application/README.md

 login through the repl or some other cases, so there are some unused functions errors.

-It sometimes gets mad about "new ArrayList"
+It sometimes gets mad about creating "new ArrayList<>()" multiple times, and I wasn't going to make a separate function for that.

-The BCrypt solution has some checkstyle errors and uses tabs instead of spaces but I didn't want to mess with it.
+The BCrypt solution has many checkstyle errors and uses tabs instead of spaces (666 errors!!!), and we did not mess with it.